 Your Source mailboxes will be the names of the users that are assigned to the shared mailboxes on your Source Exchange server.

 For the Destination, enter the names of the users that are assigned to the shared mailbox names at the Destination.

 For more information on how to set up your Exchange project within MigrationWiz, review this training video.

-You need to purchase mailbox migration licenses in order to perform your migration.
+You need to purchase mailbox migration licenses or User Migration Bundle licenses in order to perform your migration.